Menu

 Margaret Lee

 Margaret (Meg) Lee is a leading voice in evidence-informed education and its effective implementation at scale in the United States.
-She is cofounder of Learning Science Partners, where she works to facilitate powerful professional learning informed by how learning happens.
+She is cofounder of Learning Science Partners, where she works with Dr. Jim Heal to facilitate powerful professional learning informed by how learning happens.
 A public school educator in a variety of roles from teacher to professional learning specialist to school-based administrator to central executive leader for 30 years, Meg directed induction and professional learning for a large, innovative public district that implemented evidence-informed practice.
-She is the author of Mindsets for Parents: Strategies to Encourage Growth Mindsets in Kids (2nd ed.), and has taught education and psychology courses at the graduate level.
-Her work in the science of learning has led her to collaborative projects with the ASCD, ISTE, Learning Forward, and the Education Writers Association.
-Meg is the United States ambassador for researchED.
+She is the author of Mindsets for Parents: Strategies to Encourage Growth Mindsets in Kids (2nd ed.) and has taught graduate-level education and psychology courses.
+Her work in the science of learning has led her to collaborative projects with ASCD, Learning Forward, Edutopia, The Teaching Channel, and the Education Writers Association.

 • |